 Inside, the Eclipse Cross is just as good-looking as on the outside.
-The swoops and curves of the dashboard and chunky 3-spoke steering wheel combine to give a sporty feel to the cabin.
+The swoops and curves of the dashboard and chunky three-spoke steering wheel combine to give a sporty feel to the cabin.
 Build quality is good, too.
 Mitsubishis are usually made to last with workmanlike materials – there's a plusher, more upmarket appearance to the Eclipse Cross.

 A 7-inch infotainment screen pops its head above the dash rather than being snuggled within it.
 It's controlled by a tracker pad, which tends to divide opinion (we’re not fans).
 Some get used to it easily, others take a little longer.
 If you don't take to it, you can tap the icons on the screen instead.

-Unusually, no Eclipse Cross has sat-nav, even if you go for the top-of-the-range Exceed model.
+Unusually, no Eclipse Cross has a sat-nav, even if you go for the top-of-the-range Exceed model.
 Mitsubishi's logic is that just about everyone has a smartphone these days, and with Apple CarPlay and Android Auto as standard there's no need for a built-in sat nav.
 It’s a fair point though does add to the initial ‘set-up’ before you get going.

 Every car has a digital radio and at least 6 speakers, so you can enjoy Total Eclipse of the Heart in crystal clear sound.
 The Exceed spec gets an uprated stereo with 9 speakers and enough power to have the windows shaking.

 Up front, there's plenty of head and legroom even if you're tall.
 That's even true of cars with a panoramic sunroof.
-Leg-room in the back is very generous, and head-room is acceptable for adults despite the sloping roofline.
+Leg room in the back is very generous, and headroom is acceptable for adults despite the sloping roofline.

 Storage is taken care of by a couple of large door bins in the front.
 The door bins in the back are quite small.
 There are twin cupholders for the driver and front-seat passenger.